Kirkharle

 Kirkharle (otherwise Kirk Harle) is a village and former civil parish, now in the parish of Kirkwhelpington, in the county of Northumberland in Northern England located about 12 mi west of the town of Morpeth, just to the west of the crossroads of the A696 and B6342 roads.
 It is famous as the birthplace of Lancelot 'Capability' Brown in the early eighteenth century, Britain's most celebrated landscape gardener.
 In 1951 the parish had a population of 69.

 Governance

 On 1 April 1958 the parish was abolished and merged with Kirkwhelpington.

 Landmarks

 Kirkharle Hall was a country house at Kirkharle, the former seat of the Loraine family, now much reduced and in use as a farmhouse.
-The estate church is dedicated to St Wilfrid (634-709AD) and is Grade 1 listed, with most of the building dating from 1336.
+The estate church is dedicated to St Wilfrid (634-709AD) and is Grade I listed, with most of the building dating from 1336.

 A mile to the north of Kirkharle is Little Harle Tower, an 18th and 19th century mansion which incorporates a 15th or 16th century pele tower.

 Kirkharle Courtyard now operates as a Visitor Centre focusing on Capability Brown.